Eng | |

 EUROPEAN QUALITY AWARD

-• Reward commitment in a changing landscape
+• Reward commitment to management excellence in a changing landscape

 • Elevate public recognition for top-tier quality management achievers